geth-sim/go-ethereum/simulator/README.md

 - `LoggingOpcodeStats`: measure opcodes num / time / gas cost or not

+- `LoggingReadStats`: measure read stats from geth & leveldb or not

 ## at simulator/evmsim/ethereum.go

 - `leveldbPathPrefix`, `leveldbPath`: path of leveldb